clonesec/osCollect_Sentinel/README.markdown

 sudo bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer)
 ```

-(2) use the same user as the osCollect web app, probably oscollect
+(2) you may use the same user as the osCollect web app when installed on the same server
-		also, RVM and Ruby should be, or already is, installed in the same way as the web app

-(3)
+(3) create the sentinel app via git clone from github

 ```
 cd /home/oscollect/apps